-Today marks the winter solstice - in the Rapa Nui language Ta'u Ho'ou o - celebrated on the Ahu Huri a Ureŋa on Rapa Nui, Easter Island.
+Today marks the winter solstice - in the Rapa Nui language Ta'u Ho'ou - celebrated on Ahu Huri a Ureŋa on Rapa Nui, Easter Island.
+This celebration is also known as Aringa Ora o Koro the New Year celebration of the Rapa Nui.

 The cosmos has been observed and often revered by all ancient civilizations since the beginning of time.
 Rapa Nui is no exception, because here the sun, the moon, the planets, the stars, the constellations and their position in the firmament were observed throughout the year.